leancodepl/poe2arb/README.md

 ### Placeholders

-Placeholders can be as simple as a text between brackets, but they can also be well-defined with a type and format, to make us of date and number formatting.
+Placeholders can be as simple as a text between brackets, but they can also be well-defined with a type and format, to make use of date and number formatting.

 By default, simple `{placeholder}` will have an `Object` type and will be `toString()`ed.